Paul B. Preciado: Testo Junkie (2008)

 In 2008, the book Testo Junkie: Sex, Drugs, and Biopolitics in the Pharmacopornographic Era, relating Preciado's experience on self-administering testosterone, was published in Spain (as Testo yonqui) and in France.
 The work was later translated into English in 2013.

 Preciado prefaces the book, stating "This book is not a memoir" but "a body-essay".
 Preciado takes a topical pharmaceutical, Testogel, as a homage to French writer Guillaume Dustan, a close gay friend who contracted HIV and died of an accidental overdose of a medication he was taking.
 Preciado investigates the politicization of the body by what he terms "pharmacopornographic capitalism".

 Preciado described the act of taking testosterone as both political and performance, aiming to undo a notion of gender encoded in one's own body by a system of sexuality and contraception.

 In the work, Preciado describes and analyses the changes provoked by the testosterone from the point of view of the relationship with Virginie Despentes (referred to as "VD" in the book).
 Testo Junkie also deals with the political aspect of other drugs that transform the body, such as birth control, Viagra, drugs used in doping, Prozac, and estrogen.

 According to Preciado, all sexual bodies become "intelligible" according to a common "pharmacopornographic technology".
-There is no such thing as gender without technology.
-Technology is understood in large sense, from writing technologies, to bio-chemical and image production.
+For Preciado, there is no such thing as gender without technology.
+Technology here is understood in large sense, from writing technologies, to bio-chemical and image production.